BestTimesToVisit.com Logo

 Walking

 Yerevan is a surprisingly walkable city, especially the central areas.
-Many attractions are within easy walking distance of each other.
+Many attractions are within comfortable walking distance of each other, allowing you to explore at your own pace and discover hidden gems.

 Cost:Free!